-Giovinazzo, a town 17km northwest of Bari, isn't a humble fishing village.
+Giovinazzo, a town 17km northwest of Bari in the Puglia region, isn't a humble fishing village.
 It's way, way, more.
 The compact medieval center is packed with ancient churches and monasteries; all the major monastic orders were represented in Giovinazzo at one time, which, in fact, has existed on this coastal spot since prehistoric times.
 You can stay in a restored monastery, or, better yet, especially if you are a family, you can stay in an apartment in the Palazzo Ducale, the Ducal Palace, as we did.

 Where else do you get those choices?